COS301-SE-2021/Adventure-IT/README.md

 - The forms for the creation of itinerary, checklist and budget <br>
 - Group chat and direct chat <br>
 - Media/files/documents <br>
-This work included making API calls and ordering the data recieved from the database into a format that was easy to understand and pleasing to the eye, ordering the layout to work for both web and mobile, implementing the navigation of the app and its overall aesthetic.

 ## Simran Rathilal (20%)